The American Silver Eagle is the official silver bullion coin of the United States and gets minted by the US Mint.

-First issued in 1986, all American Silver Eagle Coins are 99.9% fine silver bullion, struck in the one troy ounce size you can buy here.
+First issued in 1986, all American Silver Eagle Coins are 99.9% pure silver bullion, struck in the one troy ounce size you can buy here.
 The Silver American Eagle is legal tender in the USA, with a face value of USD 1, yet they are independently traded based on their silver content.

 You can buy American Eagle Silver Coins for the lowest price at SD Bullion.
 Shop online anytime or call our trade desk at 1-800-294-8732.
 American Silver Eagle Coins are also Silver IRA eligible and make a great addition to any silver coin collection.

-Silver Eagle Coins are our Customers Favorite
+Silver Eagle is our Customers Favorite

-US Mint Silver Eagle Coins
+US Mint American Silver Eagle

-Dating back to 1986, the American Silver Eagle is the official silver bullion coin of the United States.
+Dating back to 1986, the American Eagle coin is the official silver bullion coin of the United States.
 The United States Mint mints Silver Eagle Coins and distributed to silver bullion dealers like us here at SD Bullion to buy and sell from the investing public.
 Crafted with a minimum .999 fine silver bullion, and only struck in a US government-guaranteed one troy ounce size (enforced by the US Secret Service).
 The Silver American Eagle Coin is legal tender in the USA with a legal tender face value of $1, yet they get actively traded on their overall silver content and rarity.
-The Silver Eagle Coin is considered one of the most beautiful silver coins produced in the world today.
+The Silver Eagle is considered one of the most beautiful silver bullion coins produced in the world today.

-The American Silver Eagle Design
+The Silver Eagle Design

 Bullion and Proof Dollar Coins